 There is no doubt that massage is wonderful.
 It has many positive health and wellness benefits.
 It’s relaxing, it feels great when you’re feeling not so great.
-That being said, there is also no doubt that people sometimes overlook/underestimate the risks of massage in certain situations.
+There is also no doubt that people sometimes overlook/underestimate the risks of massage in certain situations.

 The main culprit that can make massage a contraindication is its effects on the circulatory system.
-Pick a spot on your arm or hand where you can maybe see some good veins, then rub your hand down your arm towards that vein with about the pressure your massage therapist does.
-You’ll probably notice that it stands out more as you push, this is because you’re pushing the blood through that vein at a higher rate than normal.
+Pick a spot on your arm or hand where you can maybe see some good veins.
+Rub your hand down your arm towards that vein with about the pressure your massage therapist does.
+You’ll probably notice that it stands out more as you push; this is because you’re pushing the blood through that vein at a higher rate than normal.

-When you’re getting a massage, we’re not just pushing muscle around, we’re pushing around all the things connected to those muscles.
-This includes the blood pumping around your veins, the fluids in your lymphatic system, and the other various hormones and chemicals floating around in your body.
+During a massage, muscle is not the only thing getting pushed around.
+Massage includes moving the blood around in your veins, the fluids in your lymphatic system, and the other various hormones and chemicals floating around in your body.

-It especially means that if your veins or circulatory system are compromised, massage could be a bad idea.
-We need to know if your bones are brittle, joint replacements, you have immune system problems, or you have herniated discs or spinal issues.
-In addition, serious infections, active illness such as the flu, and any disease with serious complications are a definite red flag when it comes to massage.
+It means that if a person’s veins or circulatory system are compromised, massage may be a bad idea.
+We need to know if your bones are brittle or you have joint replacements.
+Tell us if you have immune system problems, or you have herniated discs or spinal issues.
+Illness such as the flu, infections, and disease with serious complications are a red flag when it comes to massage.

-I realize that it can feel awkward to share your health information with someone other than your doctor, especially if it’s someone you don’t know very well.
-However, it’s important to realize that while massage may seem like (and generally is) a pretty safe therapy, there really are cases where it can do more harm than good.
+I realize that it can feel awkward to share your health information with someone other than your doctor.
+Especially if it’s someone you don’t know very well.
+It’s important to realize that while massage may seem like a pretty safe therapy, there really are cases where it can do more harm than good.
 Rest assured that I follow health information privacy guidance, and do not share your health information with anyone.
-The online form is HIPAA compliant, and I keep your intake forms locked up when unattended.
+The online form is HIPAA compliant, and I keep your paper intake forms locked up when unattended.

 If you are under a doctor’s care, I will likely ask that you receive a written recommendation for massage.
-I like to make sure that they understand that massage is improving circulation and lymph flow, and that massage is not just purely for relaxation.
+I like to make sure that they understand that massage is increasing circulation and lymph flow.
+Doctors don’t always remember that massage is not purely about relaxation.
 I may ask you to talk to your cardiologist, endocrinologist, obstetrician, or other specialist you may be working with.

-While it may seem awkward or annoying to have to answer these questions and communicate between your doctor and your massage therapist, it’s ultimately all about keeping you safe and healthy, as well as relaxed and pain free.
-If your doctor does not recommend massage, there are other options that may help you, include Reiki therapy, which does not physically manipulate the muscles or circulatory system
+It may seem awkward or annoying to have to answer these questions and communicate between your various health care providers.
+However, it’s ultimately all about keeping you safe and healthy, as well as relaxed and pain free.
+If your doctor does not recommend massage, there are other options that may help you.
+This includes Reiki therapy, which does not physically manipulate the muscles or circulatory system

 As with any wellness regimen, it’s important that all of your healthcare providers work together to ensure that you are receiving safe, effective care.
 If you have any concerns about privacy or your health issues related to massage, you can always contact me to discuss them!